Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 Strength: This stat increases your overall damage, Damage over Time Resistance, and Stamina/Guard Gain.

 When building a character, particularly a Guardian Fighter, you want to take a look at the big picture and imagine where you get your stats from.
 Maximum Hit Points become hard to increase because it can be hard to get hit points from sources other than gear.
 Since that is the case and hit points are critical to surviving big end game Area of Effect attacks (AOEs), you will want to upgrade Constitution.
 The Action Point Gain is great because it will either increases your survivability or your DPS depending on which Daily Power you use.
 When choosing between Strength and Dexterity, I look at what I am trying to accomplish with my build.
 When you roll your ability score, you are going to want to roll 16, 16, 12.
 The 12 is the secondary stat you aren’t going to level as much.
 As you level your character, you get to place points in two stats every 10 levels up to level 70.
 I suggest that you level up two stats all the way and not split the points between your 2 secondary stats.
-For your solo build, since most solo content isn’t hard with decent gear on, you could actually get strength as high as you can for more damage if you’d really like, though I have not tried this personally.

 Swordmaster vs Iron Vanguard

 **Swordmaster is preferred in PVE, particularly when tanking because of Weapon Master Strike’s mob clearing abilities alone.
 If you want to run Iron Vanguard, your option for your main at-will is Cleave.
 Cleave has the added animation of your character taking steps forward and swingy wildly.
 Weapon’s Master’s Strike you sit still and swing.
-Cleave can be very annoying and difficult to use when trying to reach many enemies quickly.
+Cleave can be very annoying and difficult to use when trying to get hits in on many enemies quickly.
 Many people use Iron Vanguard for PVP, so if that’s something you’re into, that’s probably what you’d use.

 - RT= Weapon Master’s Strike